 St. Patrick School offers a hot lunch program through Portland Public Schools.
 This is a non-profit service.
 Prices are determined at the beginning of each school year by Portland Food Service.
-Menus for elementary students are sent home monthly and list three daily lunch selections.
+Menus for students are sent home monthly and can be found on the school website.
+The menus list three daily lunch selections.
 Milk is also available to purchase on a daily basis.